-How this would work, if you look at my 2 instruments now, I’m selling a call option strike price 40, month of August 30 days to expire.
+How this would work, if you look at my two instruments now, I'm selling a call option strike price 40, month of August 30 days to expire.
 I get 80 cents.
 I

 buy a call option as a hedge, strike price 45 in August, 30 days, costs me 55 cents.
 The total credit I receive is 25 cents.
 That is our max reward.

 You're looking for these options to expire worthless and you will keep this 25 cent credit or if the stock does drop quite a bit right away in this case,